SURGroup/UQpy/source/reliability.rst

 where :math:`\kappa_i` is the `i-th`  curvature.

-The ``TayloreSeries`` class is the parent class of the ``Form`` and ``Sorm`` classes that perform the FORM and SORM, respectively.
+The ``TayloreSeries`` class is the parent class of the ``FORM`` and ``SORM`` classes that perform the FORM and SORM, respectively.
 These classes can be imported in a python script using the following command:

->>> from UQpy.Reliability import Form, Sorm
+>>> from UQpy.Reliability import FORM, SORM

 .. autoclass:: UQpy.Reliability.TaylorSeries
     :members:

-Form
+FORM
 ~~~~~~~~~~

-The ``Form`` class can be used to estimate the reliability of a system using the first order reliability method.
+The ``FORM`` class can be used to estimate the reliability of a system using the first order reliability method.
 For example, consider the simple structural reliability problem defined in a two-dimensional parameter space consisting of a resistance :math:`R` and a stress :math:`S`.
 The failure happens when the stress is higher than the resistance, leading to the following limit-state function:

 .. math:: \textbf{X}=\{R, S\}
 .. math:: g(\textbf{X}) = R - S